datagouv/api-tabular/README.md

   "mcpServers": {
     "data-gouv": {
       "url": "http://127.0.0.1:8007/mcp",
-      "transport": "http"
+      "transport": "http",
+      "config": {
+        "apiKey": "your-data-gouv-api-key-here"
       }
     }
   }
+}
 ```

+**Note:**
-**Note:** Replace `http://127.0.0.1:8007/mcp` with your actual server URL if running on a different host or port.
+- Replace `http://127.0.0.1:8007/mcp` with your actual server URL if running on a different host or port.
 For production deployments, use `https://` and configure the appropriate hostname.
+- Replace `your-data-gouv-api-key-here` with your actual API key from [data.gouv.fr account settings](https://www.data.gouv.fr/fr/account/).
+- The API key is only required for tools that create or modify datasets/resources.
+Read-only operations (like `search_datasets`) work without an API key.

 ### 🧭 Test with MCP Inspector